top of page

 Finally, she sat down and watched the grimy terraced houses of inner London give way to more spacious dwellings and then to open countryside.

 God!
-She was looking forward to seeing her mother and sister and tasting good old English normality after the traumas of the past year.
+She was looking forward to seeing her mother and sister, and tasting good old English normality after the traumas of the past year.

 ●♥●